cgoulart35/GBot/README.md

-# GBot 1.0
+# GBot 2.0
 Welcome to GBot!
 A multi-server Discord bot, Dockerized and written in Python!
 GBot utilizes Google Firebase Realtime Database to save server and user data.

 ## Features
 - Weekly Halo Infinite competitions with random challenges
 - Daily Halo Infinite Message of the Day checks
+- (NEW) Music bot functionality to play YouTube videos
 - Server-specific configuration settings

 ## Future Updates
-- Music bot functionality to play YouTube videos
 - User-specific GBot currency and wallet functionality
 - 'Storm' mini-games returning from [StormBot](https://github.com/cgoulart35/StormBot)

 ## Commands
 ### Config
 - .channel  - Set the channel for a specific GBot feature in this server. (admin only)
 - .config   - Shows the server's current GBot configuration. (admin only)
 - .prefix   - Set the prefix for all GBot commands used in this server. (admin only)
 - .role     - Set the role for a specific GBot feature in this server. (admin only)
 - .toggle   - Turn on/off all functionality for a GBot feature in this server. (admin only)
+### Music
+- .pause    - Pauses the current sound being played.
+- .play     - Play videos/music downloaded from YouTube.
+- .queue    - Displays the current sounds in queue.
+- .resume   - Resumes the current sound being played.
+- .skip     - Skips the current sound being played.
+- .stop     - Stops the bot from playing sounds and clears the queue.
+- .elevator - Toggle elevator mode to keep the last played sound on repeat.
 ### Halo
 - .halo     - Participate in or leave the weekly GBot Halo competition.
 ### Help
 - .help     - Get more info on commands, or commands in a certain category.

 ## Setup
 1. Clone GBot.